platers/obsidian-linter/docs/rules.md

 Alias: `heading-blank-lines`

-All headings have a blank line both before and after (except where the heading is at the beginning or end of the document)
+All headings have a blank line both before and after (except where the heading is at the beginning or end of the document).
+Set option "bottom = false" to ignore adding a line after the heading.

+Options:
+- bottom: string, default=`true`

 Example: Headings should be surrounded by blank lines